dao42/rails-template/README.md

 A best & newest & fastest rails template for chinese senior rails developer.

-It's a best start for your new rails project.
+It's a best starting for your new rails project.

 An example built with rails-template: https://github.com/80percent/rails-template-example